 Saint Mary’s University of Minnesota Winona Campus is the main campus and offers both graduate and professional programs and a residential, liberal arts, 4-year undergraduate curriculum at its scenic 350-acre campus.
 Masters, doctoral, and certificate programs are offered.
-The undergraduate College offers majors divided among the Arts and Humanities, Business and Technology, Sciences and Health Professions, and Education.
+The undergraduate College offers majors divided among the School of Health Sciences and Professions, School of Education, School of Business, and College Arts & Humanities.

 On July 2, 2015, the University officially assumed ownership and operation of the Cascade Meadow Wetlands and Environmental Science Center in Rochester.
 The state-of-the-art facility and wetlands property extends our educational mission to new populations, positively impacts enrollment and institutional sustainability, and raises our visibility and reputation in an important market.
 The first graduate and continuing education courses were offered at the location in May 2016.
 In spring 2018, Saint Mary’s opened a new 10,000-square-foot addition to the university’s Cascade Meadow facility.
 The addition houses the university’s Schools of Graduate and Professional Programs in Rochester.